Olive Oil Substitute: can grass-fed organic ghee be used as an olive oil substitute? Or, what should I use as an olive oil substitute?

 Unsaturated fats reduce the risk of high blood pressure and coronary heart disease.
 Fat-soluble vitamins are essential for healthy skin and immunity.

-Thus, cooking oils are an essential component in a healthy diet plan according to USDA dietary guidelines.
-If we have to determine an olive oil substitute, the replacement oil should have all these advantages.
+Thus, according to USDA dietary guidelines, cooking oils are essential to a healthy diet.
+If we have to determine an olive oil substitute healthy, the replacement oil should have all these advantages.

 Healthy cooking oils are mostly a source of saturated fats.
-A high amount of saturated fat in the diet increases the total serum cholesterol level, precisely the Low-Density Lipoprotein (LDL) cholesterol (bad cholesterol) in the blood.
+A high amount of saturated fat in the diet increases the total serum cholesterol level, precisely the blood’s Low-Density Lipoprotein (LDL) cholesterol (bad cholesterol).

 LDL cholesterol leads to fatty deposition within arteries, creating plaques.
 The arteries become narrow due to plaques and reduce blood flow to the heart.

-Pure cow Ghee is an ancient dairy product and a kitchen staple in the Indian subcontinent, Middle East, and Africa for ages.
+Cow Ghee has been an ancient dairy product and a kitchen staple in the Indian subcontinent, Middle East, and Africa for ages.
 It is a form of clarified butter with a nuttier and caramelized aroma.

-Presently, Ghee, especially grass-fed Organic Ghee, has gained lots of attention and acceptance throughout the world due to its excellent aroma and taste, nutritional benefits, and therapeutic properties.
+Ghee, especially grass-fed Organic Ghee, has gained much attention and acceptance worldwide due to its excellent aroma, taste, nutritional benefits, and therapeutic properties.

-These reasons are making health-conscious consumers using Ghee as a nutritious and flavorsome replacement for cooking oils like coconut oil, olive oil, and dairy oils like regular butter or butter oil.
+These reasons make health-conscious consumers use Ghee as a nutritious and flavorsome replacement for cooking oils like coconut, olive, and dairy oils like regular butter or butter.

-Now let’s check how pure ghee fits in as an olive oil substitute.
-But before we start comparing, let’s check what the reasons behind the popularity of olive oil in cooking are.
+Now let’s check how ghee fits in as an olive oil substitute.
+But before we start comparing, let’s check the reasons behind the popularity of olive oil in cooking.